Aayushikumari1006/Aayushi-K--demo-/README.md

-# Aayushi-K--demo-
+# Aayushi-K-demo-
-This is my first repository.
+This is my first Git repository.